 To date, the Company has financed its cash requirements primarily from its public offerings, share issuances, contract revenues from license and collaboration agreements (LCAs) and grants.
 The Company is a clinical stage company and is exposed to all the risks inherent to establishing a business.
 Inherent to the Company's business are various risks and uncertainties, including the substantial uncertainty as to whether current projects will succeed and our ability to raise additional capital as needed.
 These risks may require us to take certain measures such as delaying, reducing or eliminating certain programs.
 The Company's success may depend in part upon its ability to (i) establish and maintain a strong patent position and protection, (ii) enter into collaborations with partners in the pharmaceutical and biopharmaceutical industries, (iii) successfully move its product candidates through clinical development, (iv) attract and retain key personnel and (v) acquire capital to support its operations.
-As of June 30, 2023, we had cash and cash equivalents of CHF 40.0 million and short-term financial assets of CHF 53.0 million for a total liquidity balance of CHF 93.0 million.
+As of September 30, 2023, we had cash and cash equivalents of CHF 31.9 million and short-term financial assets of CHF 48.0 million for a total liquidity balance of CHF 79.9 million.

-Our primary uses of capital are, and we expect will continue to be, R&D expenses, compensation and related expenses and other operating expenses including rent.
+Our primary uses of capital are, and we expect will continue to be, R&D investments, compensation and related expenses and other operating expenses including rent.
 Cash and cash equivalents used to fund operating expenses are impacted by the timing of when we pay expenses, as reflected in the change in our outstanding trade and other payables and accrued expenses.
 We expect to incur substantial expenses in connection with our product candidates in various stages of clinical development.
 We and Janssen have completed the co-development of the second-generation lead therapeutic active immunotherapies, ACI-35.030 and JACI-35.054, through Phase 1b/2a.
 In Q4 2022, it was announced that ACI-35.030 was selected to advance into further development based on interim data from the ongoing Phase 1b/2a trial.
-AC Immune and Janssen will jointly share research and development costs until the completion of the first Phase 2b (AC Immune's contribution to the first Phase 2b trial is capped).
+AC Immune and Janssen will jointly share research and development costs until the completion of the first Phase 2b however, AC Immune's contribution to the first Phase 2b trial is capped (and remaining costs for AC Immune are non-material).
 From Phase 2b and onwards, Janssen will assume responsibility for the clinical development, manufacturing and commercialization of ACI-35.030.
 We intend to increase our R&D costs associated with the advancement through mid-and late-stage clinical development of our active immunotherapies ACI-24.060 in AD and ACI-7104.056 in PD, as well as, investments in our diagnostic programs.
-Finally, we intend to further the candidate characterization of our other clinical and preclinical candidates, such as our Morphomer Tau program.
+Finally, we intend to further advance the candidate characterization of our other clinical and preclinical candidates, such as our Morphomer Tau program, Morphomer a-synuclein and neuroinflammation programs.